shchuka555/water-quality-analysis/README.md

     ## 4 temp              -1.15     0.296     -3.88 1.15e- 4    -1.73    -0.569
     ## 5 oxygen            -1.05     0.845     -1.24 2.17e- 1    -2.71     0.615

 #### The regression result shows that all variables are statistically significant at a 5% confidence level except oxygen.
-The surprising result is that the regression predicts that nitrogen positively influences water transparency but on a small scale.
+The surprising result is that the regression predicted nitrogen positively influences water transparency but on a small scale.

 ### Plot